mpv-player/mpv/DOCS/man/options.rst

     it to a template (similar to ``--screenshot-template``), being renamed, removed, or anything else, until it is declared semi-stable.

+``--stream-record=<file>``
+    Similar to ``--record-file``, but write packets as they are received.
+The implementation of this does not tolerate seeks (outside of demuxer cache), or streams being selected/deselected during recording.
+Can not be set at runtime.
+Use with care.

 ``--lavfi-complex=<string>``
     Set a "complex" libavfilter filter, which means a single filter graph can take input from multiple source audio and video tracks.
 The graph can result